Managing data FAQ

 We do not provide backup services, but ITS does, as may your department or research institute.
 See our table of data storage and backup options (coming soon!) for more information about some of the choices available to you.

 Do you provide working space or software for data analysis?

 We do not provide working space or software for data analysis.
-For working space, you may need to contact your department IT or campus ITS.
+For working space, you may need to contact your department's IT group or the Stanford Research Computing Center.
 If you need help with quantitative, qualitative, or data conversion software, you may want to consider consulting with the Social Science Resource Center.

 What are ontologies and metadata?
 Do I need to use them?

 Metadata is information that describes your data.
 You have probably been collecting metadata for years in your lab notebook -- who did the experiment, when it was done, what you were hoping to learn, what samples were used, what the experimental conditions were, why you tossed out certain data points, what 1-10 corresponded to, etc.

 If you are sharing your data with others, you also need to include information about who has permission to use it and what they have permission to do with your data.